-I'm a former lawyer turned full-time creative, an author-illustrator represented by Folio Literary Agency, a Top Teacher on Skillshare, and a soon-to-be certified mindfulness meditation teacher.
+I'm a former lawyer turned full-time creative, an author-illustrator represented by Folio Literary Agency, a Top Teacher on Skillshare, and certified meditation teacher.

-I mostly create for my own studio Mimochai, where I make illustrated books & products, work on collaborations, and host an international drawing community.
+My work focuses on connecting themes of nature, creativity, and mindfulness.
+I run my own studio Mimochai, where I make illustrated books & products, collaborate with clines, and host an international drawing community.

 Esembly, "Making Magic with Mimochai" 2022